 Making our way into the slum area for the first time yesterday was very emotional for all of us.
-Many of us have been to Africa before and, if not to Africa, at least to other large cities in the world that had slum communities.
-But we all agreed that nothing could have prepared us for the slums of Mukuru.
-Here some 500,000 souls live and move, but have no being.
-For all intents and purposes, these are the forgotten souls - forgotten, that is, to most of the rest of Nairobi society.
-In a way, it's not surprising.
+Many of us have been to Africa before and, if not to Africa, at least to other large ci

 The streets (roads?) that wind their way through Mukuru are hopelessly pot-holed and ragged.
 Heaven only knows how long they have gone without maintenance, but it must have been a very long time.
-Lining the streets are one shop after another: dress shops, produce stalls, meat markets, pharmacies, print shops (albeit without any visible printing equipment), and on and on.
-What sets them apart from other shops in the city is that few of them are larger than 10' x 10', with dirt floors and the roofs (if any) are either tin or cardboard.
-How these shopkeepers manage to sell anything at all is anyone's guess, as there is no other visible way of earning a living to pay for the items on sale here.
+Lining the streets are one shop after another: dress s

 It is nearly impossible to adequately describe the poverty, filth and hopelessness of this area and yet all the children we see along the roadsides are smiling and waving and shouting, "How are you?"
 For most, it's the only English they know, but they use it liberally and proudly to hail our arrival.
 They want to touch us and have their photos taken, but mostly they want to be noticed.
-They want the fact that they exist to matter to someone and to us it really does.
+They want the fact that they exist to matt

 So on Monday as we were setting up and getting ourselves organized, we also had a few meltdowns.
 More than one team member needed to slip away for a bit of a cry before they could continue.
 Then, having gathered themselves together, they returned to the clinic and proceeded to work.
 There will be more such instances throughout the week.
 It would take a very hard heart not to be moved by what we're seeing.